Good customer service: 10 ways to deliver great customer service

 Create a help center.
 Track the top issues and customer complaints that come in through tickets.
 Then, write help center articles based on those questions.

 Consider a chatbot.
-Customers want to take care of problems themselves, and they're open to bots and artificial intelligence (AI) if it means fast, efficient resolution to their issues.
+Customers want to take care of problems themselves, and they're open to bots and artificial intelligence (AI) if that means fast, efficient resolutions to their issues.

 Make sure customers can ask for human help.
 End your FAQs and help center articles with "Did this answer your question?"

 If the customer's response is "No, I still need help," then it's time to offer live chat with an agent.
 They've already tried to solve the issue on their own, so it's time to escalate to the next tier.

 Don't add unnecessary hurdles.
 When you make customers enter a lot of personal information before they're able to get help, it's more likely they'll abandon it altogether.

 Ideally, they can log in to their account and be able to access whatever they need without giving you more details, making the process much easier for everyone.